dojo/docs/dojox/data/ClientFilter.rst

 Use the ClientFilter with a data store
 --------------------------------------

-To use the ClientFilter with a data store it's important to observe the correct sequence:
+To use the ClientFilter with a data store which offers optional support of ClientFilter (like dojox.data.ServiceStore and dojox.data.JsonRestStore), it's important to observe the correct sequence:

 1. include dojox.data.ClientFilter
 2. include the data store